jesualdocc/Covid-19-Report-Tool/README.md

 * Open sql_conector.py
 * Instantiate a DbManagement instance (*choose between the default sqlite, and MySQL)
 * Run function initial_set_up() to setup all tables and data in the db
-* Delete instance
+* Delete instance/variable
 3) Go Backend/app
 * Run app.py to start server
 4) Go to Frontend/covidapp/src/app
 * Run “npm install” to install all dependencies
 * Run “ng serve” to start client